Roman Čerepkai

-Roman Čerepkai (born 6 April 2002) is a Slovak footballer who plays for Košice.
+Roman Čerepkai (born 6 April 2002) is a Slovak footballer who plays for Slovan Bratislava and the Slovakia national team.

 Club career

 Roman Čerepkai developed as a footballer in ŠK Slovan Bratislava.
 In 2022 he transferred to the Czech outfit Teplice, where he remained until 2025.
 In 2023 he was loaned to the Slovak team FC ViOn Zlaté Moravce.
 In the winter of 2025, he transferred to FC Košice with a contract until 2027.
+In Košice, Čerepkai developed as one of the leading strikers in Slovakia, leading to his call-up for the national team.
+In September 2026, Čerepkai tranfered back to his home club Šk Slovan Bratislava with a 4-year contract.
+According to the Slovak media, Košice received about 500,000 euro for Čerepkai.

+International career

+Čerepkai made his senior debut for Slovakia in June 2026, playing 14 minutes in a friendly against Montenegro.